- the information identifying you that we collect;

 RETENTION OF PERSONAL INFORMATION

 We keep your personal information for no longer than necessary for the purposes for which the personal information is processed.
-The length of time we retain personal information for depends on the purposes for which we collect and use it and/or as required to comply with applicable laws and to establish, exercise or defend our legal rights.
+The length of time we retain personal information depends on the purposes for which we collect and use it, and/or as required to comply with applicable laws and to establish, exercise or defend our legal rights.

 YOUR PRIVACY CHOICES

 You can contact us at any time to update, change or delete personal information ClearOne maintains about you.